Home is where the heart is. A...

 Most wedding ceremonies last on average approximately 20 minutes, the reception celebration – anything from two to eight hours (or days!) – yet the planning and preparation for these occasions can take untold hours, months and even years – with every minute detail of importance and examined time and time again to ensure the perfect outcome.
 It is not surprising, given a wedding is after all one of life’s milestone events marking the end of one era and the beginning of another.

 At The Calile, our job is to make both the journey and THE day most memorable – for all the right reasons.
 No memory is more important than those of your special day – for this reason we have a dedicated in-house wedding planner to ensure everything is taken care of in keeping with your plans and expectations.

-Meet Kate Redgen – The Calile Hotel‘s resident wedding specialist.
+Meet Kate Redgen – The Calile Hotel‘s resident wedding executive.
 We spoke with Kate about what sets Calile weddings apart, her advice for couples and how 2020 has shaken up the event formula.